SUNY-Geneseo/Physics & Astronomy

 Stage 3: A detailed checklist (see also stage 2b) verifying that all the equipment has been obtained.

-Stage 4: An in-class demonstration that each element of external hardware can, at a minimum, send or receive data from the computer, as appropriate.
+Stage 4: An in-class demonstration that each individual element of external hardware can, at a minimum, send or receive data from the computer, as appropriate.

 Learning Outcomes